twitter/communitynotes/content/contributing/signing-up.md

 Intended to reduce the likelihood of abusive contributions.

-We want anyone to be able to contribute to Birdwatch, and may remove or modify some of these criteria as Birdwatch evolves and as we observe the community's ability to promote high quality context that people find helpful.
+We want anyone to be able to contribute to Birdwatch, and may remove or modify some of these criteria as Birdwatch evolves and as we observe contributor's ability to promote high quality context that people find helpful.

 # Admissions